Also known as:

 Education and training

-To become a soil scientist you usually need to complete a science degree majoring in agricultural science, environmental science, biological sciences or a related field.
+To become a soil scientist you usually need to study a science degree majoring in agricultural science, environmental science, biological sciences or a related area.